 Say again?
 Echolalia and Autism

 It’s not uncommon for young children to repeat themselves, or what they hear around them, as this can be important for developing language skills.
-However, when this behavior continues past early childhood, it may actually be a phenomenon known as echolalia.
+However, when this behavior continues past early childhood, it becomes a phenomenon known as echolalia.
 Echolalia is often associated with Autism.

 What is echolalia?

-In latin, echo means ‘to repeat’, and lalia means ‘speech’.
-Thus, echolalia is repetitive speech.
-In particular, it can be non-voluntary, which means it doesn’t always happen on purpose.
-It can refer to repetition of words, phrases, and sounds.
+In Latin, echo means ‘to repeat’, and lalia means ‘speech’.
+Thus, echolalia is repeating speech.
+It refers to the repetition of words, phrases, and sounds.

 Are there different types of echolalia?

-There are a couple of variations of echolalia, which we’ve explained in the graphic below:
+There are a couple of variations of echolalia, which we explain in the graphic below:

 How does echolalia affect Autistic people?